 Liquidity pools are one of the main technologies in the DeFi ecosystem at the moment.
 Their growth indicates a positive outlook for DeFi and cryptocurrency.
 CLPs can open the crypto space to more consumers and eliminate concerns related to volatility in the crypto market.

-Ans: Risks associated with liquidity pools are as follows: • Access risks: There’s a possibility that developers might haveadminaccess within the smart contract code.
-They can use it to alter the regulations of the pool or engage in some malicious activity. •Temporary loss risks: There’s a possibility of incurring temporary losseswhen one offers liquidity to any AMM.
-Besides these two, one should be aware of the smart contract-based risks.
+• Access risks: There’s a possibility that developers might have admin access within the smart contract code.
+They can use it to alter the regulations of the pool or engage in some malicious activity.

 Ans: Liquidity pools are prone to impermanent loss.
 If the ratio of the deposited tokens in a liquidity pool becomes uneven due to market price fluctuations, this could result in significant loss for the investor.
 This loss is referred to as impermanent loss.